vormkracht10/laravel-permanent-cache/README.md

 ## Events dispatched when updating Permanent Caches

-These events get dispatched when executing a Permanent Cache class:
+These events get dispatched when a Permanent Cache gets updated:

 ```php
 # Before updating the cache